-In this subsection, the optimized relay Selection and dynamic RF interfaces setting is formulated by Relation \ref{eq:optEq_firstnEq}.
-The scheme of the graph model of our relay selection and dynamic RF interfaces setting problem is shown in Fig.~\ref{fig:selectionModel}.
+Here, the optimized relay selection and dynamic RF interfaces setting are formulated by equation~(\ref{eq:optEq_srRFb}).
+The schematic of the graph model of our dynamic RF interfaces setting and relay selection problem is shown in Figure~\ref{fig:selectionModel}.

 The definitions of the used variables are as follows: